vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 blishment of an idol, marching on an expedition, coronation &c.; up to 108 may be employed; their circumference should be from 15 to 50 finger-breadths, height 16 angulas, base 12 angulas and mouth 8 añgulas.
 HV (I. 608 ) derives the word ('Kalām kalām gļhitvā ca devānām Viśvakarmaṇā nirmitoyam surair yasmāt-kalaśastena ucyatel); vide HV I. 65-66 for kalasotpatti and its measurements.
 A pūrṇa

-kalaśa is mentioned in Rg.
+kalaśa is mentioned in R̥g.
 III.
 32. 15.
 Kalkidrūdasī—12th of Bh. śu.; tithi; Kalkin devatā; Var.
 48.

 1-24, some of which are q. by KKV 332-333 and HV I.